 But during a recent weekend trip for one of my son’s soccer tournaments, I had several reminders of the unusualness of my approach…

 Weird parenting experience #1: The Baby Across the Room

 I was sitting down for a postgame lunch in a coffee shop with my husband and son when I noticed the baby gazing at me from her highchair several feet away.
 She seemed around 10 or 11 months old.
 We locked eyes, and I smiled.
 She continued to hold my gaze, which is one of many reasons I’m appreciative of very young children.
-If you’re open and willing, they are not at all shy about connecting soul to soul with you.
+If you’re open, willing, and not pushy, they are not at all shy about connecting soul to soul with you.

 Suddenly a hand was waving in front of the baby’s face.
 It belonged to a woman sitting next to her with her back to me.
 She must have thought the baby was staring off into space and was trying to get her attention.
 “Hey, we’re connecting over here!”
 I exclaimed good-naturedly.
 The woman, who appeared to be baby’s grandmother, briefly smiled my way and then continued engaging her grandbaby.
 She waved, clapped her hands, vocalized excitedly and made crackly noises for the baby with an empty potato chip bag.

 Now before readers accuse me of being critical or judgmental of this lovely grandma, I assure you that I am neither.
 I consider her behavior harmless, well-intentioned and normal, which is my point: the incident made me realize how weird I’ve become.
 The grandma’s actions were all things I might have done — have done — in the past.
 I remember believing that the only way to connect with a baby was to work very, very hard at it.
 I thought I needed to attract interest by creating motion, making sound effects and speaking in a loud, animated, gushy voice.
 Before RIE, my instinct was to entertain my infant nonstop.
 I believed that was my job.